The Best Kitchen Sink Cookies

 - Baking soda – the baking soda reacts with the acidity of the brown sugar to help provide just the right amount of rise when these cookies are baking.

 - Sweet and salty mix-ins – everything but the kitchen sink, right?
-We like to mix in milk chocolate chips, toffee bits, and crushed potato chips (thicker chips with ridges work best).
+To achieve this, we mix in milk chocolate chips, toffee bits, and crushed potato chips (thicker chips with ridges work best, in our experience).

-STEP 1: Preheat your oven to 350°F and line a baking sheet with parchment paper.
+Prepare.
+Preheat your oven to 350°F and line a baking sheet with parchment paper.
+To make more cookies at once, you can line a second sheet with parchment to bake 2 batches simultaneously.

-STEP 4: Add the brown butter and both sugars to a separate large mixing bowl and mix together with a whisk, spoon, or electric beater.
+Mix dry ingredients together, then mix the wet ingredients together.
+Mix the flour, baking soda, salt together in a bowl and set aside.
+In a separate large mixing bowl, add the brown butter and both sugars and mix together with a whisk, spoon, or electric beater.
 Mix in the eggs and the vanilla.

-STEP 7: Bake the cookies for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
-They’ll continue to cook for a few minutes after they come out of the oven.
-Cooking them a little less keeps them fudgy later.
+Bake the cookies.
+Bake for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
+They’ll continue to cook for a few minutes after they come out of the oven, and cooking them a little less keeps them fudgy later.

 Important note: you’ll be tempted to eat these cookies warm, they actually taste better and more toffee-like after they’ve cooled.
 Trust us.